XFlow-Energy/xfe-control-sim/README.md

 ## Project Overview

-The xflow-control-sim project is designed to simulate and control aerodynamic models for wind turbines.
+The xfe-control-sim project is designed to simulate and control aerodynamic models for wind turbines.
 It is built using CMake and integrates various modules such as drivetrain models, aerodynamic models, and control systems.
 The project also uses QBlade for testing aerodynamic performance under different configurations.

 ## Directory Structure